We have a number of talks coming up about our expeditions, register for a talk by clicking here!

 Akumal Bay

-The marine site is in Akumal, part of the Mexican Caribbean Biosphere Reserve.
-If you are not already dive trained, you can spend your first week at this centre completing a PADI Open Water dive training course, before moving onto the Caribbean reef ecology course in your next week.
+The marine site is situated in Akumal, which is part of the Mexican Caribbean Biosphere Reserve.
+If you are not already dive trained, you can spend your first week at this site completing a PADI Open Water dive training course, before moving onto the Caribbean reef ecology course in your next week.
 This course consists of lectures, morning and afternoon in-water practicals, and trains you in some of the survey techniques used in the marine environment to assess the status of reefs and their associated fish communities.
 If you are already dive trained or just wanting to snorkel your first week is on the Caribbean reef ecology course and the second would be spent working with different researchers on site.
-Projects you will join include monitoring of sea turtle abundance, sea turtle grazing of seagrasses and seagrass biomass in Akumal Bay.
+Projects you will join include monitoring of sea turtle abundance, sea turtle grazing of seagrasses and seagrass biomass in Akumal Bay as well as coral reef restoration and coral reef monitoring.

 Key Activities